-Stages Habitats Regulations Assessment Stage 1: 1.
+Table 2.1: Hai bitats Regulations Assessment: Key Stages Stages Habitats Regulations Assessment Stage 1: 1.
 Identify European sites in and around the plan area.
-Screening 2.
-Examine the conservation objectives of each interest feature of the for Likely European site(s) potentially affected. significant 3.
+Screening for 2.
+Examine the conservation objectives of each interest feature of Likely the European site(s) potentially affected. significant 3.
 Analyse the policy/ plan and the changes to environmental Effects conditions that may occur as a result of the plan.
 Consider the extent of the effects on European sites (magnitude, duration, and location) based on best available information.
 4. Examine other plans and programmes that could contribute (cumulatively) to identified impacts/ effects.
 5. Produce screening assessment based on evidence gathered and consult statutory nature conservation body on findings.
-6. If effects are judged likely or uncertainty exists - the precautionary principle applies proceed to Stage 2.
-Stage 2: Agree scope and method of Appropriate Assessment with statutory Appropriate nature conservation body.
+6. If effects are judged likely or uncertainty exists - the precautionary principle applies proceed to Stage 2 .
+Stage 2: Agree scope and method of Appropriate Assessment with Appropriate statutory nature conservation body.
 Assessment 2.
 Collate all relevant information and evaluate potential impacts on site(s) in light of conservation objectives.
 Stage 3: Consider how effect on integrity of site(s) could be avoided by Mitigation changes to plan and the consideration of alternatives (e.g. an Measures alternative policy/ spatial location).
 Develop mitigation measures and (including timescale and mechanisms for delivery).
 Alternatives 2.
 Prepare HRA/ AA report and consult statutory body.
 Assessment 3.
 Finalise HRA/AA report in line with statutory advice to accompany plan for wider consultation.

-Shaping Places Draft Local Plan - Key Proposals
+Telford & Wrekin Draft Local Plan - Key Proposals